Merzasphor/MWSE/docs/source/types/tes3soulGemData.md

 ### `value`

+*Read-only*.
 The value of the object.

 **Returns**: